petnica-rac-seminari/BCD-0o27-Tetris/documentation/Software Development Guide.md

 ```

 # Coding Style
+TODO - very incomplete
+## Line length
+A line of code should not be longer than 80 characters.
 ```c++
 ESP_LOGE(TAG_MODULE_NAME, "This is a rather long error message."
 		"It should be spred on two lines");